accend-group/xdma5/README.md

    | ACCESS_KEY | Username Variable |
    | SECRET_KEY | Password Variable |

-7. Under Build click "add setup" and select "Execute shell" if using mac/linx or "Windows bash" if using windows.
-Maven and npm are needed.
-Make sure both are installed and are callable in the shell/bash.
+7. Mac OS/Linux

+   Under "Build", click "Add Setup" then select "Execute Shell".
+If you are a Windows user, Maven and npm needs to be installed beforehand.
-   In the command textbox set the build commands to execute the screenshot automation.
+   In the command textbox set the build commands to the following below.

    > Downloads chromedriver
    ```